 3. Apple Butter Old Fashioned

-With the warm and inviting spiced flavours of apple pie in every sip, the Apple Butter Old Fashioned cocktail is one of the tastiest whiskey Christmas cocktails you can serve this holiday season.
-Made with real apple butter (that you’ll be making from scratch!), this cocktail has vibrant flavours and is a wonderful sweet sipper to end your Christmas feast.
+With the warm and inviting spiced flavors of apple pie in every sip, the Apple Butter Old Fashioned cocktail is one of the tastiest whiskey Christmas cocktails you can serve this holiday season.
+Made with real apple butter (that you’ll be making from scratch!), this cocktail has vibrant flavors and is a wonderful sweet sipper to end your Christmas feast.

 4. Bourbon Apple Cider

 ‘Tis the season that begs to be draped in comfort—and a Bourbon Apple Cider is one of those winter bourbon cocktails that will make your cheeks glow.
 The best part is that you can make this in a big batch, which is perfect for festive season get-togethers.
 So call your friends, and get merry!

 You might also like: Batching Cocktails for a Crowd

 This is one of the easiest bourbon holiday cocktails you’ll make this season.
 Most famous as the official drink of the Kentucky Derby, this minty bourbon drink is delicious enough to serve all year round and simple enough to mix together during a busy Christmas cocktail party.
 The only liquor in a Mint Julep is bourbon, so you’ll want to make sure you reach for a top-shelf bottle.
 Best served as a refreshing welcome drink before dinner.

 While watermelon feels more like summer than Christmas, the addition of bourbon puts the Murricane (named after famous actor Bill Murray) firmly on our list of best Christmas cocktails.
 Taste-wise, it’s an exciting drink.
 The addition of basil, elderflower liqueur, and cracked black pepper elevates the bourbon taste to something complex and memorable.